michaelbdavidson7/basic-finance-class/README.md

 # basic-finance-class

-Why do high schools and colleges teach trigonometry, but not basic finances?
-Few students know how to responsibly manage their money, but they know how to solve for x!
+Why do high schools and colleges teach geometry, but not basic finances?
+Few students know how to responsibly manage their money and get taken advantage of, but they know how to solve for `x` on a triangle!

-My belief is that schools should adopt some form of a basic finance class into their required cirriculum as a math class, even over other traditionally offered math classes.
-These ideas are important for lower-middle class students to learn so that they can manage their money without paying for assistance/paying for mistakes.
+My belief is that all schools should adopt some form of a basic finance class into their required cirriculum, even over other traditionally offered math classes.
+These ideas are very important for lower-middle class students to learn so that they can manage their money without paying for mistakes/paying for assistance.

+Creating more financially independent people can improve lives and even the national economy!

 This project is public domain and anyone can contribute and/or use this cirriculum for any purpose.
 I chose to host this on Github because the path to collaboration is very well defined (see [Github Pull Requests](https://help.github.com/articles/creating-a-pull-request/)).